jbroadway/docs/docs/2022.1/studio/how-tos/motion-and-scene-capture/how-to-record-multiple-parts-at-the-same-time.md

 This will open the **Multiplayer** menu with a list of users in your currently opened project's team.

-**Step 2.** Invite some friends.
+**Step 2.** Invite friends to collaborate.

-If the user you want to invite to join you is already on the project team, click on their name to open a dropdown and choose **Invite to collaborate**.
+If the user you want to invite to join is already on the project team, click on their name to open a dropdown and choose **Invite to collaborate**.

-If not, click on the **Friends** tab to find the user you want to invite there, then click on their name to open a dropdown and choose **Invite to collaborate**.
+If they aren't on the project team, click on the **Friends** tab to find the user you want to invite there, then click on their name to open a dropdown and choose **Invite to collaborate**.

-> Note: If you're not friends yet, go to the **Public** tab and search for them to send them a friend request.
+> Note: If you're not friends yet, go to the **Public** tab, search for them, and send them a friend request.
 You must be friends before you can invite users to collaborate, unless you've both been added to a shared project team by another user who is friends with both of you.

-**Step 3.** Wait for your friends to join your connection.
+**Step 3.** Wait for your friends to join your multiplayer session.

 They will receive a notification in the Flipside Studio dashboard as well as via email if they're not currently online.

 When your friend pops into your session, follow the steps on [[:how to make a motion capture recording]] to continue from here.
-Flipside Studio automatically records every actor who hasn't made themselves invisible.
+Flipside Studio automatically records every actor who [hasn't made themselves invisible](/docs/2022.1/studio/how-tos/characters/how-to-change-your-visibility).

 ---